kila1205/Ancestry_Chromosome_Painting/README.md

 # Ancestry Chromosome Painting

-Chromosome-level ancestry workflow for whole-genome sequencing data.
+Chromosome level ancestry workflow for whole genome sequencing data.

 The pipeline was tested using the GIAB HG002 sample sequenced with Ultima Genomics.
-It starts from a CRAM aligned to GRCh38, performs chromosome-level variant calling with EfficientDV, phases the variants with Beagle, runs local ancestry inference with RFMix using the 1000 Genomes Project reference panel, and generates chromosome painting figures.
+It starts from a CRAM aligned to GRCh38, performs chromosome level variant calling with EfficientDV, phases the variants with Beagle, runs local ancestry inference with RFMix using the 1000 Genomes Project reference panel, and generates chromosome painting figures.

 The current workflow covers chromosomes 1-22.